chhe/livecli/README.md

 #### The advantages of Livecli:

-- build in plugin that will try to open a stream on every website.
+- built in plugin that will try to open a stream on every website.
-- build in local server command
+- built in local server command
 - fully compatible with [Kodi Leia](https://github.com/livecli/livecli#kodi)
 - pycryptodomex can be used
 - some new plugins and some broken plugins are fixed